Brain Health Benefits of Embracing Change

 3. Physical Activity: Regular exercise stimulates the production of proteins that facilitate neuroplasticity.
 It’s not just good for your body, it’s also a vital part of maintaining your brain health.

-4. Practices: Activities like meditation and don’t just reduce stress.
+4. Practices: Activities like and yoga don’t just reduce stress.
 They can also improve focus and boost neuroplasticity by promoting the growth of new brain cells.

 In essence, becoming more resilient to change can significantly enhance your brain’s neuroplasticity.